Mohammed-Savage/Boutique_Bazaar/scrap_notes.md

 import { defineConfig } from 'vite'
 import react from '@vitejs/plugin-react'

-In order for our front end npm run dev to work, we also need to update our node.js. to a minimum of V 20 so we don't get any $crypto erros when we try running npm run dev in our front end by running the following terminal commands: nvm install 20 nvm use 20
+In order for our front end npm run dev to work, we also need to update our node.js. to a minimum of V 20 so we don't get any $crypto erros when we try running npm run dev in our front end by running the following terminal commands in our root directory: nvm install 20 nvm use 20 then force Node 20 as the default version: nvm alias default 20
+Periodcially check our current node version by running: node -v